adhikarinarayan/adhikarinarayan.github.io/_posts/2024-10-12-Hofpield-networks.md

 - $s_i(t+1)$: The state of neuron i at the next time step.
 - $\theta_i$ is the bias term for neuron i

-This update rule minimizes the Energy function E -
+This update rule minimizes the Energy function:

 $$E =-\frac{1}{2} \sum^{d}_{i=1}\sum^{d}_{j=1} x_i w_{ij}x_j -\sum^{d}_{i=1}\theta_ix_i\;\;, i\neq j$$

 $$E =-\frac{1}{2} \sum_{i\neq j}\sum \textbf{X}^T W_{ij} \textbf{X} - \Theta \textbf{x}$$

 It is also known as Hopfield energy.
 The update rule can be derived from Hopfield energy using gradient descent.